Foreword by Patricia Prime

 The magazine of the New Zealand Poetry Society is published every 2 months, both in hard copy and online.
 The magazine used to include a section called “haikai café” for the publication of haiku, senryu, tanka and haibun by NZPS members.
-Kirsten Cliff was the last selector, editing the section for 3 and a half years to the end of 2014.
+Kirsten Cliff was the last selector, editing the section for almost 4 years to the end of 2014.

 a fine line also contains reports from the Windrift haiku group.

 Tauranga-based Bravado, which was published three times a year from November 2003 to July 2010 22, often included haiku and related forms.
 Bravado 3 (November 2004) contained “The Elusive Haiku”, an article by Cyril Childs exploring the attempts to define the form.

 The website was established in 2004 as a direct result of the first Haiku Festival Aotearoa.
 Founding editor Sandra Simpson continues in the role to date.

 Because there is no New Zealand haiku association, Haiku NewZ is an important tool in providing a focal point for the country’s haiku community.
 The site is updated as necessary and fully updated (the monthly article changed, contest listings reviewed, news added) once a month.

 The site, which features several pages, provides information, both national and international, on events, competitions, groups and journals.
 As well, there is a collection of links to online resources, a monthly article, a showcase of New Zealand haiku poets and their work, a selection of favourite haiku and commentaries on them by writers from around the world, and other information.

 Haiku NewZ is found on the New Zealand Poetry Society website, the society having offered a free home to the pages since Haiku NewZ was founded.
 The NZPS site itself was hosted and supported by Signify, a web company based in Wellington, for many years before the site migrated to WordPress at the end of 2016.